NikKowPHP/zirofit-next/docs/phases/phase-a-fix.md

     -   [x] The shift to server-side data fetching for initial loads naturally handles refresh interruptions well.
 This requires no extra implementation.
     -   [x] For optimistic UI, the client-side state is lost on refresh, and the page will simply refetch the correct state from the server.
 This is the desired behavior and requires no extra implementation.
 - [x] **Handle Unexpected Navigation:**
     -   [x] If a user navigates away while a server action is pending, the component will unmount.
-Ensure there are no state updates on unmounted components by using a mounted flag or a cleanup function in `useEffect`.
+Ensure there are no state updates on unmounted components by using a mounted flag or a cleanup function in `useEffect`. **(Implemented correctly in hooks like `useMeasurementManager.ts`)**.
 - [x] **Input Validation:**
     -   [x] The codebase already uses Zod for server-side validation.
 This plan does not introduce new inputs, so the primary task is to ensure existing validation schemas are maintained during refactoring.

 ### Part 5: Comprehensive Testing
 *(A concrete plan to verify everything works as expected.)*
 - [x] **Unit Tests:**
-    -   [x] Update the test for `dashboardService` in `src/lib/services/dashboardService.test.ts` to mock `prisma.$transaction` and verify it's called with an array of Prisma promises.
+    -   [x] Update the test for `dashboardService` in `src/lib/services/dashboardService.test.ts` to mock `prisma.$transaction` and verify it's called with an array of Prisma promises. **(Test was updated, but the implementation it tests is missing).**
 - [x] **Component Tests:**
     -   [x] Update `src/app/[locale]/dashboard/DashboardContent.test.tsx` to test the new `initialData` prop.
 Verify it renders immediately without a skeleton state when the prop is provided.
     -   [x] Create a test for a component using `useEditableListManager` (e.g., a new `BenefitsEditor.test.tsx`).
 Mock the `deleteBenefit` action.
 Trigger a delete, assert the item is removed from the UI *synchronously*, and then mock a failed server response to assert the item reappears.